Mistress of the World

-Mistress of the World (Die Herrin der Welt, Les mystères d'Angkor, Il mistero dei tre continenti) is a 1960 science-fiction spy film remake of the 1919 eight-part silent film The Mistress of the World directed by William Dieterle and starring Martha Hyer and Carlos Thompson.
+Mistress of the World (Die Herrin der Welt, Les mystères d'Angkor, Il mistero dei tre continenti) is a 1960 multinational European science fiction spy film remake of the 1919 eight-part silent film The Mistress of the World directed by William Dieterle and starring Martha Hyer and Carlos Thompson.
 It marked the comeback in his native country of the director William Dieterle after several decades spent in Hollywood.
 In West Germany, it was released in a longer version split in two parts (Die Herrin der Welt - Teil I and Die Herrin der Welt - Teil II).

 Plot

 With his secret research, the Swedish physicist Professor Johanson, head of the Nuclear Physics Institute, has succeeded in obtaining bundled energy from nuclear fusion.
 This formula could revolutionize the world, with it enormous amounts of energy could be released.
 Sweden's secret service sends its top agent Peter Lundström to shadow the scientist and possibly protect him from kidnappers.
 Lundstrom follows Johanson's heels and meets his attractive, blonde daughter Karin, who works as her father's assistant.
 After the effectiveness of Johanson's method can be proven for the first time in an explosion and Johanson has to be transferred to the hospital injured as a result of the widespread destruction, a group of sinister, international profiteers and conspirators to develop a keen interest in this invention.
 Professor Johanson is in grave danger.